-During fiscal 2016, each of our non-employee directors received an annual retainer fee of \$25,000 (or \$90,000 with respect to our Non-Executive Chairman of the Board as described below), a fee of \$1,500 for each Board meeting attended and a fee of \$1,000 for each committee meeting attended.
-The respective chairmen of the Board committees received an additional retainer fee of \$7,000 for the Audit Committee and \$3,500 for the Compensation Committee and the Nominating and Corporate Governance Committee.
+During fiscal 2017, each of our non-employee directors received an annual retainer fee of \$27,000 (or \$84,000 with respect to our Non-Executive Chairman of the Board as described below), a fee of \$1,500 for each Board meeting attended and a fee of \$1,000 for each committee meeting attended.
+The respective chairmen of the Board committees received an additional retainer fee of \$8,000 for the Audit Committee and \$4,000 for the Compensation Committee and the Nominating and Corporate Governance Committee.
 Effective June 30, 1997, we implemented an Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors.
-The purpose of the Economic Value Added Bonus Plan for Non-Employee directors in a form which relates the financial reward to an increase in our value to our shareholders and to enhance our ability to attract and retain outstanding individuals to serve as non-employee directors.
-Our Amended Economic Value Added Bonus Plan for Non-Employee

-Members of the Board of Directors provides for the payment of a potential cash bonus to each non-employee director equal to the product of (a) 40% of the director's retainer and meeting fees for the fiscal year, multiplied by (b) a Company Performance Factor.
-In general, the Company Performance Factor is determined by reference to our financial performance relative to a targeted cash-based return on capital, which is intended to approximate our weighted cost of capital (which was 10% for fiscal 2016).
+The purpose of the Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors is to maximize long-term shareholder value by providing incentive compensation to non-employee directors in a form which relates the financial reward to an increase in our value to our shareholders and to enhance our ability to attract and retain outstanding individuals to serve as non-employee directors.
+Our Amended Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors provides for the payment of a potential cash bonus to each non-employee director equal to the product of (a) 40% of the director's retainer and meeting fees for the fiscal year, multiplied by (b) a Company Performance Factor.
+In general, the Company Performance Factor is determined by reference to our financial performance relative to a targeted cash-based return on capital, which is intended to approximate our weighted cost of capital (which was 10% for fiscal 2017).

 Our non-employee directors are also eligible participants under our Amended and Restated Stock Incentive Plan and are entitled, subject to the discretion of our Compensation Committee, to receive awards under that plan.
-On August 19, 2015, our Compensation Committee approved specified grants of shares of restricted stock based upon fiscal 2015 performance of 600 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
-All of these shares of restricted stock vest on the third anniversary of the grant date and have all the rights of our shares of common stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$69.02 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+On August 23, 2016, our Compensation Committee approved specified grants of shares of restricted stock based upon fiscal 2016 performance of 600 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
+All of these shares of restricted stock vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of common stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock had a grant date fair value per share of \$43.87 as determined pursuant to FASB Accounting Standards Codification Topic 718.

-On August 23, 2016, our Compensation Committee also made specified grants of shares of restricted stock based upon fiscal 2016 performance of 600 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
+On August 22, 2017, our Compensation Committee also made specified grants of shares of restricted stock based upon fiscal 2017 performance of 800 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
 These shares of restricted stock will vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of common stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$43.87 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+These shares of restricted stock had a grant date fair value per share of \$33.30 as determined pursuant to FASB Accounting Standards Codification Topic 718.